faragon/libsrt/README.md

 * No insert function.
 Rationale: insert is slow (O(n)).
 Could be added, if someone asks for it.

-Map-specific advantages (srt\_map)
+Set and map advantages (srt\_set and srt\_map)
 ===

 * Abstraction over Red-Black tree implementation using linear memory pool with just 8 byte per node overhead, allowing up to (2^32)-1 nodes (for both 32 an 64 bit compilers).
-E.g. one million 32 bit key, 32 bit value map will take just 16MB of memory (16 bytes per element \-8 byte metadata, 4 + 4 byte data\-).
+E.g. for a key-value map, one million 32 bit key, 32 bit value map will take just 16MB of memory (16 bytes per element \-8 byte metadata, 4 + 4 byte data\-).
 * Keys: integer (8, 16, 32, 64 bits) and string (ss\_t)
 * Values: integer (8, 16, 32, 64 bits), string (ss\_t), and pointer
 * O(1) for allocation
-* O(1) for deleting maps without strings (one or zero calls to 'free' C function)
+* O(1) for deleting without strings (one or zero calls to 'free' C function)
-* O(n) for deleting maps with strings (n + one or zero calls to 'free' C function)
+* O(n) for deleting with strings (n + one or zero calls to 'free' C function)
-* O(n) for map copy (in case of maps without strings, would be as fast as a memcpy())
+* O(n) for copy (in case of without strings, would be as fast as a memcpy())
 * O(log n) insert, search, delete
 * O(n) sorted enumeration (amortized O(n log n))
 * O(n) unsorted enumeration (faster than the sorted case)
 * O(n) copy: tree structure is copied as fast as a memcpy().
+For types involving strings, additional allocation is used for duplicating strings.
+* Short string optimization so strings up to 18 bytes can fit in the node for (SI, IS, SP maps, and S sets), and up to 54 bytes combined for string-string maps (SS type).
+Short strings require no extra allocation/de-allocation calls.

+Set and map disadvantages/limitations (srt\_set and srt\_map)
+===

+* Because of being implemented as a tree, it can slower than a hash-map on average, specially on integer data.
+However, total execution time is not that bad, as because of allocation heuristics a lot of calls to the allocator are avoided.
+* There is room for node deletion speed up (currently deletion is a bit slower than insertion, because of an additional tree search used for avoiding having memory fragmentation, as implementation guarantees linear/compacted memory usage, it could be optimized with a small LRU for cases of multiple delete/insert operation mix).

+Hash set and hash map advantages (srt\_hset and srt\_hmap)
+===

+* Implemented using open-addressing hash table, using linear memory pool with 12 byte per bucket overhead, allowing up to (2^32)-1 nodes (for both 32 an 64 bit compilers).
+E.g. for a key-value hash map, one million 32 bit key, 32 bit value map will take just 20MB of memory (20 bytes per insertion \-12 byte for the hash table bucket, 4 + 4 byte data\-).
+* Keys: integer (8, 16, 32, 64 bits) and string (ss\_t)
+* Values: integer (8, 16, 32, 64 bits), string (ss\_t), and pointer
+* O(1) for allocation
+* O(1) for deleting without strings (one or zero calls to 'free' C function)
+* O(n) for deleting with strings (n + one or zero calls to 'free' C function)
+* O(n) for map copy (in case of maps without strings, would be as fast as a memcpy())
+* O(n) -O(1) amortized- insert, search, delete
+* O(n) unsorted enumeration
+* O(n) copy: hash table structure and data elements are copied as fast as a memcpy().
 For map types involving strings, additional allocation is used for duplicating strings.

-Map-specific disadvantages/limitations
+* Short string optimization so strings up to 18 bytes can fit in the node for (SI, IS, SP maps, and S sets), and up to 54 bytes combined for string-string maps (SS type).
+Short strings require no extra allocation/de-allocation calls.

+Hash set and hash map disadvantages/limitations (srt\_hset and srt\_hmap)
 ===

-* Because of being implemented as a tree, it is slower than a hash-map, on average.
-However, in total execution time is not that bad, as because of allocation heuristics a lot of calls to the allocator are avoided.
-* There is room for node deletion speed up (currently deletion is a bit slower than insertion, because of an additional tree search used for avoiding having memory fragmentation, as implementation guarantees linear/compacted memory usage, it could be optimized with a small LRU for cases of multiple delete/insert operation mix).
+* Because of being implemented as a hash table, if not pre-reserved, rehash adds latency.

 Test-covered platforms
 ===